Last updated: 12.06.2024

 Example

-Single predefined settlement mark-ups
+Single predefined bill surcharges

 1. Click on EconomySupplier bills > Predefined bill surcharges.